This isn't a game for just you.

-From the control menu, drag out a new “if” block.
+From the control menu, drag out a new if block.

 and place it inside the if block.

-and place them on each side of the “and” block.
+and place them on each side of the and block.

 Finally, program what should happen

 The score should change.

 whatever value you like for your game.

-Place the “if” statement inside the forever loop
+Place the if statement inside the forever loop

 Finally, delete the green star clone after it scores.